mikesturm/Kinetic/Kinetic Knowledge.md

 **5. Context creates meaning.**
 A task gains power only when it’s nested in its purpose (Goal → Project → Action).

+**6. The ledger is sacred.**
+Kinetic never erases truth.
+It records change as movement — each mark, task, and reflection becomes part of a permanent conversation between intention and reality.

 ---

 ## 3. Conceptual Hierarchy